// you’re reading...

 3 cups vegetable stock or water

-Grind walnuts in blender and combine with the rest of the burger mixture ingredients.
+Grind walnuts in a personal blender and combine with the rest of the burger mixture ingredients.

 Let the mixture rest in refrigerator for about an hour to let the flavors meld together.